MP 30x7/3x3 / N38 - ring magnet

 - They rust in a humid environment.
 For outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Possible danger to health from tiny fragments of magnets can be dangerous, if swallowed, which is crucial in the aspect of protecting young children.
-It's also worth noting that tiny parts of these products can hinder the diagnostic process when they are in the body.
+- Health risk to health from tiny fragments of magnets are risky, in case of ingestion, which becomes significant in the aspect of protecting young children.
+Furthermore, tiny parts of these magnets can be problematic in medical diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.